The Eagle Huntress Mongolia

 ‘With the festival just days away, he (Bashakhan) had a few practice runs with White Necklace.
 It was quite a beautiful sight to behold.
 Bashakhan handled White Necklace with such tenderness and love.
 That he is a kind and gentle man, was apparent from the way he was with his little grandkids.
 But the way he communicated with his eagle was nothing short of extraordinary.
 Bird and man were bound by an inexplicable link.’

-The Kazakh eagle hunters that we work in long-term community partnership have all learnt the skill through their fathers or other male relatives.
-However, with the increase in international visitors to the area, there is concern that the festivals are starting to encourage profit-seeking participants – called ‘showman’ hunters by a local festival organiser – threatening both the conservation of the wild eagle population and the commodification of cultural traditions.
-That’s why the largest festival organiser is working with the Wildlife Science and Conservation Centre of Mongolia on a programme looking at how to manage the increase in visitors responsibly and how to put in a community-managed system of accountability at the same time as protecting the conservation and sustainability of the wild eagle population and protecting the cultural identity of Mongolia’s Kazak eagle hunters.
-You can learn more in our blog post discussing the ethics of hunting using eagles – https://www.eternal-landscapes.co.uk/hunting-using-eagles-mongolia-the-ethics/
+However, with the increase in international visitors to the area, there is growing concern that the festivals are starting to attract profit-seeking participants—referred to as ‘showman’ hunters by a local festival organizer.
+This trend threatens both the conservation of the wild eagle population and the commodification of cultural traditions.
+To address these issues, the largest festival organizer is collaborating with the Wildlife Science and Conservation Centre of Mongolia on a program aimed at managing the influx of visitors responsibly.
+The program focuses on establishing a community-managed system of accountability, ensuring the conservation and sustainability of the wild eagle population, and protecting the cultural identity of Mongolia’s Kazakh eagle hunters.

 Jessica Brooks